 Toxins are dangerous, everyone knows this, which is the reason why detox programs are so popular.
-Maintaining a healthy vegan or vegetarian diet reduces the amount of dangerous chemicals in your body, by default.
+Maintaining a healthy vegan or vegetarian diet reduces the number of dangerous chemicals in your body, by default.
 However, everyone would benefit from an occasional ‘cleansing’.
-Filling your meal plan for the next week with the best detox foods will do the trick and improve your wellbeing greatly.
+Filling your meal plan for the next week with the best detox foods will do the trick and improve your well-being greatly.

 9 Best Detox Foods You Can Eat Every Day